ligerzero459/PaycoinBlockchainStorage/README.md

 `bundle install`

-After all required gems are installed, make sure that your wallet is running with `rpcuser=paycoinrpc, rpcpassword=passwprd, rpcport=9001` in your `paycoin.conf`.
+After all required gems are installed, make sure that your wallet is running with `rpcuser=paycoinrpc, rpcpassword=password, rpcport=9001` in your `paycoin.conf`.
 To run the parser, type

 `ruby main.rb`